Do you dismiss your hurt feelings in your marriage, thinking that time will heal?

 Every marriage relationship has its fair share of mistakes and selfishness that result in emotional wounds.
 It does not matter how much you love each other or how long you have been married, petty arguments and conflicts are inevitable.
 It is critical that you and your spouse acknowledge the hurts, past and present, instead of sweeping them under the rug.
 And be willing to make time to heal the hurts so that together you can rediscover the love and care you once felt for each other.

-If you are in a troubled marriage that includes abuse, addictions or violence, please seek professional help as soon as possible.
+If you are experiencing abuse or violence in your marriage, please seek professional help as soon as possible.